-Sun TV has recently decided to tie up with several Over The Top companies.
+Sun TV has tied up with several Over The Top companies.
 This will help Sun to monetize content.

 The company has a solid market share in Tamil Nadu with a virtual monopoly, and good market shares across Karnataka, Andhra, Telangana and Kerala.

 The company is likely to be a big beneficiary of the digitization process.
 The DTH business also is doing well.
-With a dividend yield of near 5 per cent, the stock is a great pick as the p/e is just about 13 times, one year forward earnings.
+With a dividend yield of near 2 per cent, the stock is a great pick as the p/e is just about 25 times, one year forward earnings.
 Check stock quote of Sun TV here

 High on dividend yield

 Coal India is a virtual monopoly business, that is cash rich and debt free.
 The company has aggressive plans to boost production.

 The one good thing is that the dividend yield on the stock is nearly 8 per cent.
 This is a cash rich, solid dividend paying company and dividends upto Rs 10 lakhs are tax free in the hands of investors.
 We believe that the stock even if it does not rally too much, will keep giving you dividend yields of 8% or so, making it even better then returns earned from bank deposits.

 Great revenue visibility

 Ahluwalia Contacts has major orders from leading private and public enterprises, including orders from hospitals, the police department and banks.